pbower/minarrow/README.md

 ### Data access

-Minarrow provides direct, always-typed access to array values.
+Minarrow provides direct, typed access to array values.
 Unlike other Rust implementations that unify all array types as untyped byte buffers *(requiring downcasting and dynamic checks)*, Minarrow retains concrete types throughout the API.
-This enables developers to inspect and manipulate data without downcasting or additional indirection, ensuring safe and ergonomic access at all times.
+This enables developers to inspect and manipulate data without downcasting or additional indirection, retaining safe and ergonomic access at all times.

+**Outcome**: *You get a data library feel in Rust.
+These data building blocks are capable of powering some of the most demanding and high-performance apps.*

 ## Type System